LukeGotWood/SkazkaV2/README.md

 # SkazkaV2
-" We can rebuild it, we have the technology!
-Stronger, Better, Cleaner."
+We can rebuild it, we have the technology!
+Stronger, Better, Cleaner